isomerpages/moe-hci/_the-hc-advantage/A Home Away From Home/Holistic Education Centre.md

 <img style="width:85%" src="/images/holistic3.jpg">

-With a direct link-bridge connecting the HEC to Tan Kah Kee MRT Station, HCI is easily accessible via the Downtown Line.
-Infused with environmentally-friendly technology, it promises a dynamic tomorrow for Hwa Chong.
+With a direct connection between the HEC and Tan Kah Kee MRT Station, HCI is easily accessible via the Downtown Line.
+Infused with environmentally-friendly technology, it promises a dynamic and sustainable tomorrow for Hwa Chong.